-Between December 2021 and August 2023, the Monetary Policy Committee (MPC) voted to increase the base rate at 14 consecutive meetings.
-Now that rates are moving in the opposite direction, what could that mean for you?
+Between December 2021 and August 2023, interest rates rose rapidly in response to soaring inflation.
+Now that rates have moved consistently in the opposite direction, what could that mean for you?

 1, As saving rates fall, cash might become less attractive